-- (a) Land not held in trust or restricted status may only be acquired for an individual Indian or a-tribe-in trust status when such the acquisition is authorized by an act of Congress.federal law.
-No acquisition of land in trust status under these regulations, including a transfer of land already held in trust or restricted status, shall be valid unless the acquisition is approved by the-Secretary. - (b) (a) Subject to the provisions contained in the acts of Congress which authorize federal law authorizing trust land acquisitions, the Secretary may acquire land may be acquired for a tribe in trust status: - (1) (1)-When the propertyland is located within the exterior boundaries of the tribe'stribe's reservation or adjacentcontiguous thereto, or within a tribal consolidation area; or - (2) (2) When the tribe already owns an interest in the land; or
+(a) Land not held in trust or restricted status may only be acquired for an individual Indian or a tribe in trust status when the acquisition is authorized by federal law.
+No acquisition of land in trust status under these regulations, including a transfer of land already held in trust or restricted status, shall be valid unless the acquisition is approved by the Secretary.

-(3) When the Secretary determines that the acquisition of the land is necessary to establish or protect tribal homelands, protect sacred sites or cultural resources, establish or maintain conservation areas, consolidate land ownership, reduce checkerboarding, protect treaty or subsistence rights, or facilitate tribal self-determination, economic development, or Indian housing.

-- (3) (b) Subject to, or for other reasons the Secretary determines will support tribal welfare. - (c) Subject to the provisions contained in the acts of Congress federal law which authorize land acquisitions or holding land in trust or restricted status, land the Secretary may be acquired acquire land in trust status for an individual Indian in trust status: - (1)-When the land is located within the exterior boundaries of an Indian reservation, or adjacent thereto; or - (2)-When the land is already in trust or restricted status.
+- (b) Subject to the provisions of federal law authorizing trust land acquisitions, the Secretary may acquire land for a tribe in trust status: - (1) When the land is located within the exterior boundaries of the tribe's reservation or contiguous thereto, or within a tribal consolidation area; - (2) When the tribe already owns an interest in the land; or - (3) When the Secretary determines that the acquisition of the land is necessary to establish or protect tribal homelands, protect sacred sites or cultural resources, establish or maintain conservation areas, consolidate land ownership, reduce checkerboarding, protect treaty or subsistence rights, or facilitate tribal self-determination, economic development, Indian housing, or for other reasons the Secretary determines will support tribal welfare. - (c) Subject to the provisions contained in federal law which authorize land acquisitions or holding land in trust or restricted status, the Secretary may acquire land in trust status for an individual Indian: - (1) When the land is located within the exterior boundaries of an Indian reservation, or adjacent thereto; or - (2) When the land is already in trust or restricted status.

-§ 151.4 Acquisitions How will the Secretary determine that statutory authority exists to acquire land in trust of lands ownedstatus?
+§ 151.4 How will the Secretary determine that statutory authority exists to acquire land in trust status?

 - (a) In determining whether a tribe was "under federal jurisdiction" in 1934 within the meaning of § 19 of the Indian Reorganization Act of June 18, 1934 (IRA) (48 Stat.
 990; 25 U.S.C.
 5129), and is, thus, eligible for trust acquisition under § 5 of the IRA.
 (48 Stat.
-985; 25 U.S.C. fee by an Indian.
-5108), the Secretary shall consider evidence of federal jurisdiction in the manner provided in paragraphs (1) (3). - (1) Unrestricted land owned by an individual The following is conclusive evidence that a tribe was under federal jurisdiction in 1934: - (i) A vote under § 18 of the IRA (48 Stat.
+985; 25 U.S.C.
+5108), the Secretary shall consider evidence of federal jurisdiction in the manner provided in paragraphs (1) (3). - (1) The following is conclusive evidence that a tribe was under federal jurisdiction in 1934: - (i) A vote under § 18 of the IRA (48 Stat.
 990; 25 U.S.C.
-5125) to ratify or reject the IRA as recorded in Ten Years of Tribal Government Under I.R.A., Theodore Haas, United States Indian or a tribe may be conveyed into trust statusService (Jan.
-1947) (Haas List); - (ii) Secretarial approval of a tribal constitution under § 16 of the IRA as recorded in the Haas List; - (iii)Secretarial approval of a charter of incorporation issued to a tribe under § 17 of the IRA as recorded in the Haas List; - (iv)An Executive Order for a specific tribe that was still in effect in 1934; - (v) Treaties to which a tribe is a party, ratified by the United States and still in effect as to that party in 1934; or - (vi)Other forms of evidence deemed conclusive by the Secretary. - (2) The following is presumptive evidence, subject to rebuttal, that a tribe was under federal jurisdiction in 1934: - (i) Continuing existence of treaty rights guaranteed by a treaty ratified by the United States;
+5125) to ratify or reject the IRA as recorded in Ten Years of Tribal Government Under I.R.A., Theodore Haas, United States Indian Service (Jan.
+1947) (Haas List); - (ii) Secretarial approval of a tribal constitution under § 16 of the IRA as recorded in the Haas List; - (iii)Secretarial approval of a charter of incorporation issued to a tribe under § 17 of the IRA as recorded in the Haas List; - (iv)An Executive Order for a specific tribe that was still in effect in 1934;